Safer Country Is Succeeding!!!

 In Virginia, within 14 days, a full hearing is required to determine if that order should be extended.
 Clear and convincing evidence must be provided at that stage.
 If the state succeeds in its case, the court may bar access to guns for up to 180 days with the option of an extension upon a new motion.

-This law has proven effective in preventing suicides, domestic violence gun use, and mass shootings.
-More details may be found on Wikipedia’s red flag law page, including a reference to Safer Country’s work.
+Details about red flag laws all over the country may be found on our Programs webpage and on Wikipedia’s red flag law page, including a reference to Safer Country’s work.

 1) This isn’t a criminal law.
 It’s a civil court order, so it’s not about proving someone is guilty.
 It’s about intervening to prevent a gun tragedy.